 Air Tahiti will endeavour to transport all of your baggage.
 However, some items are considered dangerous where they pose a risk to your health and safety and that of the aircraft.

 Such items are either forbidden to be carried in your hand or hold baggage, or restricted, which means they may be transported under certain conditions.

 In order to travel safely and within the law, read the pages below to find out the terms and conditions for transporting these items.
-If in doubt, please contact the Cargo Service.

 You are also advised to pack your own bags, not to leave them unsupervised and not to agree to carry any items or bags for anyone else.

 For the purposes of ensuring flight safety, our check-in attendants may ask you to open your bags.
 If you refuse, they will not be transported.

 Lastly, if you make a false declaration about the contents of your bags or if dangerous goods are discovered, you will be subject to criminal prosecution.
 The goods will be immediately confiscated and examined by the relevant authority.